Delhi to Spiti Valley

 What is the Kaza to Reckong Peo/Manali bus timing?

-The HRTC bus from Kaza to Delhi leaves the Kaza bus stand at 7:00 AM.
+The HRTC bus from Kaza leaves the bus stand at 7:00 AM.

 Cost of renting a car from Delhi to Spiti Valley?

-The taxi fare for Delhi to Kaza is around 35000-30000 INR, this includes a round trip.
+The taxi fare from Delhi to Kaza is around 35,000-30,000 INR, including a round trip.
 You will not get a private taxi for one way.
-You will have to take a round trip.
+You have to take a round trip or just travel like normal people.